 Alternatives to Flights: Overland Travel / Joining a Ship's Crew/ Traveling by Cargo Ship

-- I'm not as keen on this last option, traveling by cargo ship, but Emmett is enticed by the idea.
-I'm not sure I'd enjoy the amount of time it would take.
-Seems monotonous to me.
-It's also pretty expensive, all in all.
+I'm not as keen on this last option, traveling by cargo ship, but Emmett is enticed by the idea.
+I'm not sure I'd enjoy the monotony of an overseas voyage.
+Honestly, it's a little expensive, all in all.
 But if you're up for a pretty unusual journey or want to bring as much luggage as possible somewhere else, check out the resources listed at the link above.

 This Book: Work Your Way Around the World

 - Work Your Way Around the World is a UK-based book which frequently releases new editions.
 It is an incredible resource.
 It's got listings on how to find work virtually anywhere (including volunteering).
 I really appreciated the sections on New Zealand that had charts detailing fruit-picking seasons by region, which is a common temporary job for working holidayers.

 - The same author, Susan Griffith, also has a book about Teaching English Abroad that I've heard is just as comprehensive.

 There you have it folks!
 Hope you found something that will allow you to stay on the road for as long as you want.
 Let me know if you have any hacks I may have missed in the comments below!